JayC0bb/blog_project/README.md

 2. Click on the delete icon or link associated with the post.
 3. Confirm the deletion when prompted.
 4. The post will be permanently removed from the database.

+## Post Editing
+Users can edit their own blog posts.
+To edit a post, follow these steps:

+Find the post you want to edit on the main page or your user profile.
+Click on the edit icon or link associated with the post.
+Make the desired changes to the post title, content, or other fields.
+Save the changes